Improv for Teenagers: A Lesson Plan

 Getting Into It

 Now it's time to get the students up and improvising while keeping the pressure low.
-A good way of doing this is by keeping the improvisations very short so nobody feels stuck in the spotlight.
+A good way to do this, is to keep the improvisations very short so nobody feels stuck in the spotlight.

 6. Sentence, Response